 +870 335 671 614 / 623

-Your e-ticket, embarkation form, passport, spending money, camera, sun cream and essential medication are the most important things to carry with you.
+Your cruise tickets, passports, unabridged birth certificates and other supporting documents when travelling with children under 18.
+Spending money, camera, sun cream and essential medication are the most important things to carry with you.

 Note: Keep your passport on you as you need to present it to Immigration Officials before boarding ship.
 Keep your medication and all valuable items on you or locked safely in your hand luggage.